Gman-HLA-sbox-modder/MixedRealityToolkitPlayground/README.md

 # MixedRealityToolkitPlayground
 Testing Features of HoloLens through an app built with MRTK.

-NOTE: The playground is undergowing a major design overhaul at the moment.
-Once this is complete, I will publish the project code with instructions on how to get it running.
+NOTE: The playground has not been packaged with the new version of MRTK yet as I have not finished rebuilding it.